MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 # Introduction

-"What if I could write a game in Rust, but use Unreal as a renderer?".
+A few months ago I asked myself "What if I could write a game in Rust, but use Unreal as a renderer?".
 After a bit of thinking I came to the conclusion that exposing the Unreal renderer to Rust via C ffi was way more work than I was willing to do.
 But what if I could just build on top of Unreal instead?
 I could just move actors (Unreal gameobjects) around with Rust.
-That seemed much more managable, so I sat down and hacked something up.
+That seemed much more manageable, so I sat down and hacked something up.

-After a week I exposed a few functions that allowed me to get inputs, and set and get the position of an actor.
-With this I could finally move around a character inside Unreal 🥳.
+After a week I exposed a few functions that allowed me to get inputs, set and get the position of an actor.
+With this I could finally move a character around in Unreal 🥳.

 {{webmvideo(src="https://user-images.githubusercontent.com/1994306/187089570-557a4578-afc8-4063-b18d-3e2c2495354e.mp4")}}

 While exciting, it was quite boring to watch.
 What if I could play animations?

 I investigated how Unreal drives animations.
-And in this example the character here is already rigged with animations, and those animations are driven by an `AnimationBlueprint`.
+And in this example the character here is already rigged and has animations.
+Those animations are driven by an `AnimationBlueprint`.
 All I had to do is pipe in the velocity that the character is running at, and the `AnimationBlueprint` would to the rest.
 I just exposed an ffi function `GetRustVelocity` and my character was running.

 {{webmvideo(src="https://user-images.githubusercontent.com/1994306/187089573-3fa0583f-707b-4b1d-8842-ff8980a23297.mp4")}}

 For me that was quite magical.
 With almost no work, I could move a character around with Rust in Unreal.
-At that time I also had proper hot reloading, so I could easily make changes while playing in the editor.
-Another realization was that I could not crash the edtior from within Rust at all, that made experimenting much more fun.
-But more on that later.

 But I wanted to do more than just moving around.
 I wanted to play sounds, do physics, have 3d pathfinding, spawn particles, create prefabs, do networking.
 This made me realize that I actually did not want to use Unreal just as a renderer, I wanted to use the whole engine.
 Why implement it myself if I can just expose a few functions?

 And `unreal-rust` was born.

-(I also recorded a bunch of videos during development and created a [playlist on youtube](https://www.youtube.com/playlist?list=PLps1NSMUeqzicmTej83z-n1J383u1UVq1))

 # What is `unreal-rust`?